Personal Info and Other Projects

 Greece, Albania, Virginia, and Hungary, and I continue

 to work and publish in that field.
-Although seemingly tangential to my
+Although often tangential to my

 experience.
 I have learned much from my anthropologist colleagues

 from the close study of landscapes.
-Some relevant links are provided
+Some links to the projects

 below.
-I was a co-director for a project in the
+Most recently I co-directed a project in the

 mountains of northern Albania (the Shala Valley Project, SVP), now